 Since gaining independence from France, the President of Madagascar has acted as the country's Head of State.
 In 1958, Madagascar’s citizens voted to become an autonomous republic in the new French Republic.
-The country adopted a constitution in the same year which was amended in 1960, giving the country a presidential type of government.
-The first President, Philibert Tsiranana headed the provincial government until 1972, when he, faced with protests and riots, handed over power to General Gabriel Ramananstoa.
+The country adopted a constitution in the same year that was amended in 1960, giving the country a presidential type of government.
+The first President of Madagascar was Philibert Tsiranana who headed the provincial government until 1972, when he, faced with protests and riots, handed over power to General Gabriel Ramananstoa.
 Since then, Madagascar has adopted three new constitutions, in 1975, 1992, and more recently in 2010.
 Madagascar’s President is Chief of the armed forces and enforces foreign policies.
 Elected by universal suffrage for a five-year term, the president can dissolve the National Assembly devoid of prior consultation.

 Tsiranana was born on October 18, 1912, at Ambarikorano, in the Sofia Region of Madagascar.
 After completing studies in regional schools, Tsiranana started teaching in his hometown and obtained a scholarship to France, working as a teaching assistant in the École Normale d’instituteurs in Montpellier, France.
 Tsiranana was consciously aware of the economic and social inequities between the coastal people and people from the highlands in his country.
-Upon his return to the country, he taught at the École Industrielle in Tananarive.
+Upon his return to Madagascar, he taught at the École Industrielle in Tananarive.
 His political career began with his election to represent his province in the Provincial Assembly, after which he was elected to the Representative Assembly of Madagascar and eventually to the French National Assembly.
-Tsiranana was appointed President of the Executive Council of Madagascar in 1958 and was elected by a college as the first President of the now Malagasy Republic in 1959.
-Tsiranana immediately used his position to negotiate independence from France, and Madagascar received that independence in 1960.
-During his tenure, Tsiranana pursued national unity, democracy, human rights, a fair judicial system and economic progress.
-He resorted to Socialism as a tool for economic development.
-Most of the economic plans did not however materialize and by 1971, protests and insurgency, due to the poor socioeconomic situation, had begun to take root.
-The now ailing Tsiranana handed over power to Gen. Gabriel Ramanantsoa in 1972.

 Gilles Andriamahazo succeeded the third president of Madagascar, Richard Ratsmimandrava, following his assassination after only six days in office.
 Gilles was born on May 13, 1919, in Fort Dauphin, Anosy Region.
 He mainly pursued a military career, serving in the French Army through World War II and the French military campaign against Algerian nationalists during the 1950s.
 Before his taking office, Gilles served as the military president of Madagascar.
 Although his time in office was limited, his input was significant in preventing civil war after President Richard’s assassination.
 He resigned from his position for Didier Ratsiraka and served from February 12 to June 15, 1975.